 This type of work study is generally awarded to eligible freshmen and sophomores as an opportunity to develop work skills within the college campus setting.
 If awarded this type of funding, students will look for a job on-campus and, when hired, will receive monthly paychecks for the hours they work.

-Initial awards are typically between $3,000 - $4,000 to be earned over the three-quarter, nine-month regular academic year.
+Initial awards may be up to $4,000 to be earned over the three-quarter, nine-month regular academic year.

 Students may work a maximum of 20 hours per week during periods of enrollment and the regular academic year consists of three 10-week terms (Fall, Winter and Spring Quarters).